Lua Voxel Manipulator

 VoxelManip is a scripting interface to the internal 'Map Voxel Manipulator' facility.
 The purpose of this object is for fast, low-level, bulk access to reading and writing Map content.
 As such, setting map nodes through VoxelManip will lack many of the higher level features and concepts you may be used to with other methods of setting nodes.
 For example, nodes will not have their construction and destruction callbacks run, and no rollback information is logged.

-A recent simple test of setting cubic areas showed that minetest.set_node() is faster than a VoxelManip for a 3x3x3 node cube or smaller.
+A recent simple test of setting cubic areas showed that core.set_node() is faster than a VoxelManip for a 3x3x3 node cube or smaller.

 Using VoxelManip